woshilapin/kirin/documentation/internal_format.md

 ## Model details
 ### Contributor
-A contributor is the owner of a realtime service and contains configuration information.
+A contributor is a provider of a realtime service.
+In db, it is linked to a referent coverage and contains configuration information.

 Property | Type | Description
 --- | --- | ---